Introduction

 The following are the major factors that decide the speed of your website.

 DNS plays a major role in deciding the speed of your website.
-Your DNS server should be able to resolve quickly and return the IP address to which the browser or the application that need to be connected.
-You can look at the fastest DNS servers here https://www.dnsperf.com/ .
+Your DNS server should be able to resolve quickly and return the IP address to which the browser or the application that needs to be connected.
+You can look at the fastest DNS servers here https://www.dnsperf.com/.
 According to the DNS pref, Cloudflare is the fastest DNS provider.
-We also recommend them, not only because its free, but it also has a lot of other nice to use features, which will be discussed in up coming posts.
+We also recommend them, not only because it’s free, but it also has a lot of other nice to use features, which will be discussed in upcoming posts.

 Once the DNS is connected, the next action is done by the web server and it plays the next crucial role.

-We at FlexiCloud uses Litespeed web server, which is much faster ( at least 500 % ) than Apache, which is used by most of the shared hosting companies.
+We at FlexiCloud use a Litespeed web server, which is much faster ( at least 500 % ) than Apache, which is used by most of the shared hosting companies.
 You can read a bit about the official benchmarks taken by LiteSpeed itself here.

-If you’re not using a control panel and is building your own server, we suggest to use Nginx web server, which is as fast as Litespeed, and you need to enable the FastCGI or proxy caching ways.
+If you’re not using a control panel and are building your own server, we suggest using Nginx web server, which is as fast as Litespeed, and you need to enable the FastCGI or proxy caching ways.
 We will be discussing how to set those up in a different article in length.

 If you are on a WordPress framework, we strongly recommend you to use the latest PHP version, that is PHP7.2.
 FlexiCloud will be releasing the 7.3 soon and once that is done, you can upgrade your PHP from your cPanel.